 by Maggee Davis

-“Dave” had Down Syndrome and grew up in a state institution for the mentally impaired.
-He was there from age one, then released along with many others in the 1970s.
-Dave then lived in a community residence with three other men.
+“Dave” had Down’s Syndrome and grew up in a state institution for the mentally impaired.
+He was there from age one.
+After being released along with many others in the 1970s, Dave lived in a community residence with three other men.
 The residence had three staff people, including me, who helped the men take care of everyday needs — laundry, cleaning, shopping, food preparation, going to movies, taking vacations, and so on.

 Early one December morning, I took Dave to Arsenal Mall in Watertown, Massachusetts, to help him buy Christmas presents and personal care items.
 At the end of a long hallway, we saw someone setting up for the day: the mall Santa.
 He was portly and older than most mall Santas, with a fake beard but real glasses.

-Dave spoke little, doing his usual muttering, simplified sign language and imitation of activities.
+Dave spoke little, doing his usual muttering, simplified sign language, and imitation of activities.
 I interpreted what I could and Santa listened graciously.
-People who work with mentally retarded adults are careful not to treat them like children, so I wouldn’t have suggested Dave visit Santa at the mall.
+People who work with mentally handicapped adults are careful not to treat them like children, so I wouldn’t have suggested Dave visit Santa at the mall.
 But Dave saw Santa as an old friend and greeted him.
 Santa responded in kind.

 Santa spoke slowly and clearly in a hearty, deep voice.
 Without being condescending, Santa said he knew that Dave had been very good that year.
 I agreed.
 Santa said he could always count on Dave to be a gentleman.
 He sounded as if he had known Dave for years.
 Dave floated for the rest of the season.